populationgenomics/hail/infra/azure/README.md

 ./bootstrap.sh deploy_unmanaged
 ```

-If the final letsencrypt step in deploy_unmangaed fails, copy the kubectl secrete from
+If the final letsencrypt step in deploy_unmangaed fails, copy the kubectl secret from
 stdout and apply it manually

 Build the batch worker image by running the following in $HAIL/batch: